StefanoAnzolut/business-guide/source/account/inhouse-support.rst

 ============================================================

 ..
 NOTE::
-  Enterprise customers can add an in-house support contact for their members.
+  You need to be an Enterprise customer to be able to add an in-house support contact for your members.

 As an admin, you can add an e-mail address and a phone number that your Skribble Business members can contact if they need help.
 This is a great way to streamline your organization's support and enable your members to contact their trusted support team.